smarr/gil-sem-demos/blog/python-gil.md

 that do not lead to a `CHECK_EVAL_BREAKER()` check should be atomic.

-For Python 3.9, this means a very small set of bytecode sequences can be atomic, though, except for tiny set of specific cases, one can assume that a bytecode sequence is not atomic.
+For Python 3.9, this means a very small set of bytecode sequences can be atomic, though, except for a tiny set of specific cases, one can assume that a bytecode sequence is not atomic.

 However, since the Python community is taking steps that may lead to the removal of the GIL, the changes in recent Python versions to give much stronger atomicity guarantees